kalviumcommunity/S60_Mohanavamsi_Chayo/readme.md

 - **Room Creation:** Users can create chat rooms for group discussions on specific topics.
 - **Real-time Messaging:** Messages are delivered instantly, providing a real-time chatting experience.
 - **User Authentication:** Secure user authentication ensures only authorized users can access the app.
-- **Responsive Design:** Chayoo is designed to work seamlessly across various devices and screen sizes.

 ## Tech Stack